AguaClara/Textbook/Fluids_Review/Fluids_Review_Design.rst

     :align: center
     :alt: Minor loss displayed in a flow expansion

-    The :math:`in` and :math:`out` subscripts in each of the three forms refer to this diagram that was used for the derivation.
+    The :math:`in` and :math:`out` subscripts in each of the three forms of the mionr loss equation refer to this diagram that was used for the derivation.

 The second and third forms are the ones which you are probably most familiar with.
 The distinction between them, however, is critical.
 First, consider the magnitudes of :math:`A_{in}` and :math:`A_{out}`. :math:`A_{in}` can never be larger than :math:`A_{out}`, because the flow is expanding.
 When flow expands, the cross-sectional area it flows through must increase.
 As a result, both :math:`\frac{A_{out}}{A_{in}} > 1` and :math:`\frac{A_{in}}{A_{out}} < 1` must always be true.
 This means that :math:`K^{'}` can never be greater than 1, while :math:`K` technically has no upper limit.